The original AP Diving Buddy Self-Sealing Delayed Surface Marker Buoy Closed (SMBC - SMB Closed). Much copied but never bettered.

 The Buddy SMBC is simply inflated by purging a regulator or air gun in the open end.
 The really clever bit is in the mouth, where a unique self-sealing baffle – or duckbill valve – is forced shut forming an airtight seal on inflation and preventing the buoy from accidentally deflating on the surface.

-The Buddy SMBC also features a stream-lining flap which closes over the mouth when used in a current to prevent any sea-anchor effect.
+The Buddy SMBC also features a stream-lining flap that closes over the mouth when used in a current to prevent any sea-anchor effect.
 It also has an over-pressure/dump valve which prevents the buoy from bursting and allows deflation after use.
 Because the SMBC stays inflated it is easy for the surface crew to track or for the diver to hold aloft and wave if separated from the boat.
 It can provide you with extra buoyancy in case of a BC failure.

 The Buddy SMBC can be used as a delayed-action SMB for making a hanging safety or deco stop.
 Simply attach a line or reel and you have a superb delayed action decompression marker buoy.